 Triangle Flasher

 First, let’s talk about using the triangle flasher.
-I prefer a Shortbus brand flasher.
+I prefer a Shortbus-brand flasher.
 Coming off your main line.
-You’re going to want to leader to serve as a bumper line.
+You’re going to want the leader to serve as a bumper line.
 I like an 18-inch bumper.
-I get these pre-tied from Coldwater Strong.
+I got these pre-tied from Coldwater Strong.
 They have a great video on rigging up Coldwater Strong bumpers; click here to watch that.

 From my flasher to my herring, I like to use a 40- or 50-pound leader.
-My leader length to the herring is usually around 40 inches.
+My leader’s length to the herring is usually around 40 inches.

 360 Flashers